Removing Hard Water Deposits

 Why Other Solutions Fail

 After researching online, one can find many tricks and tips from user comments on sites that try and solve their hard water problems.
-These are some of the other solutions from people experiences this problem, and why they do not work as well as citric acid.
+These are some of the other solutions from people experiences this problem, and why they do not work as well as citric acid or see the cost to install a dishwasher.

 White Vinegar